Number: ADMIN 030

 Yield Restriction: the arbitrage rules generally prohibit proceeds of a bond issue from being invested in a yield in excess of the bond yield.

 Rebate: even if an exception to yield restriction applies, if arbitrage is earned on an issue, the excess earnings must be remitted to the U.S. Treasury Department unless an exception to rebate applies.
-CWI will engage the services of an outside vendor to perform arbitrage and rebate (and, as applicable, yield reduction) functions.
+CWI may engage the services of an outside vendor to perform arbitrage and rebate (and, as applicable, yield reduction) functions.
 The vendor performs rebate calculations annually based on the bond issue date, and again at the time all bond proceeds have been spent (or at the time that the bond issue is retired, if earlier).
 The vendor also measures CWI’s bond proceeds spending rate to determine whether an applicable “spending exception” to rebate is satisfied.
 The designated Compliance Coordinator is responsible for a) obtaining and supplying relevant investment and spending data to the vendor to allow it to perform these calculations, and b) coordinating with the vendor and the bond issuer to ensure that any rebate owed is paid to the U.S. Treasury Department (and Form 8038‐T filed) by the deadline applicable to the computation period in question.

 The College is responsible for the timely payment to the U.S. Treasury of all arbitrage rebate installments and payments (including yield reduction payments if applicable) when due (generally (i) every fifth year and (ii) within 60 days of the final payment of all principal and interest on the bonds, as further described in the tax agreements relating to the bonds).